cawoodfield/clab-nanog/OTG.md

 With `ixia-c` node added, it becomes possible to introduce emulated network devices and traffic endpoints behind `ixia-c` ports.
 Such emulation brings more realism to the setup and allows to perform validation of the lab configuration.

 For example, we can add an emulated router with a /24 network behind each `ixia-c` port.
-A diagram of such configuration is shown below.
-To define such emulated network elements with `ixia-c`, [`otg.yml`](otg.yml) configuration file has to be applied to it.
-The file follows [Open Traffic Generator](https://otg.dev) specification.
+A diagram of this configuration is shown below.
+To define such emulated network elements with `ixia-c`, a configuration file [`otg.yml`](otg.yml) has to be applied to it.
+The file has to follow [Open Traffic Generator](https://otg.dev) specification.

 ![Diagram](images/n86-otg.png)